-Watching pornography is fairly common amongst men of all ages, but erectile dysfunction is not normal among men aged under 40.
+Watching pornography is pretty common amongst men of all ages, but erectile dysfunction is not typical among men aged under 40.
 Two studies confirmed that less than 5% of men from this age group are affected.
 These studies were conducted in the years 1999 and 2002.

-In those times, people did not have fast access to various kinds of pornography through the use of tube sites.
-Ever since tube sites became a popular form of porn, young men tend to suffer from erectile dysfunction.
+In those times, people did not have fast access to various kinds of pornography through tube sites.
+Since tube sites became a popular form of porn, young men tend to suffer from erectile dysfunction.
 It has become a common problem.

-This has led to new research to ascertain whether porn is a major cause of erectile dysfunction.
+This has led to new research to ascertain whether porn is a significant cause of erectile dysfunction.

 The Connection Between Pornography and Erectile Dysfunction

 Another study done by Swiss researchers revealed that 30% of Swiss men aged 18-24 have this condition.
-Canadian researchers who were looking at sexual problems, in general, found that 53.5% of the Canadian male population aged 16-21 had a sexual problem of some sort in 2014.
+Canadian researchers who were looking at sexual issues found that 53.5% of the Canadian male population aged 16-21 had a sexual problem of some sort in 2014.

 How Pornography Affects Erectile Dysfunction

 The findings of the previously mentioned studies clearly show that erectile dysfunction surged with the rise of Internet pornography.
-They do not, however, show how pornography could be a possible cause to this, but researchers from the US military have released findings that are based on subjects who admitted to being porn users.
+They do not show how pornography could be a possible cause of this, but researchers from the US military have released findings based on subjects admitted to being porn users.

 Their findings were that men who regularly watched pornography had a higher sex drive.
-They also found that they had a desire for a partner as much as they desired pornographic stimulation.
+They also found that they desired a partner as much as they desired pornographic stimulation.

 Another finding was that men who view pornography could respond to more sexual stimuli.
 It lessens their chances of getting erectile dysfunction.